- About Donor-Advised Funds

 President & CEO

 This report provides an up-to-date analysis of donor-advised funds.
-It is based on data collected during the second and third quarters of 2018 about donor-advised funds and the charities that operate them in fiscal year 2017.
-This report analyzes data from 1,002 charitable sponsors.
-Additional data came from audited financial statements, annual reports, organizational websites and news releases.
+It is based on data collected during the second and third quarters of 2019 about donor-advised funds and the charities that operated them in fiscal year 2018.
+This report analyzes data from 989 charitable sponsors.
+Additional data came from audited financial statements, annual reports, organizational websites, and news releases.

-Total estimated charitable contributions in the United States in 2017 were $410.02 billion according to Giving USA.
-Individual giving accounted for $286.65 billion, or 70 percent of all charitable giving in the U.S., in 2017.
+Total estimated charitable contributions in the United States in 2018 were $427.71 billion according to Giving USA.
+Individual giving accounted for $292.09 billion, or 68 percent of all charitable giving in the U.S., in 2018.
 Contributions to donor-advised funds have increased as share of total giving over the past decade.
-For 2017, donors contributed $29.23 billion, or the equivalent of 10.2 percent of individual giving.
+For 2018, donors contributed an estimated $37.12 billion, or the equivalent of 12.7 percent of individual giving.
+This is a continued increase compared with 2017, when contributions to donor-advised funds were the equivalent of 10.5 percent of individual giving.

 The dollar amount charitable sponsors hold and manage in donor-advised funds.
 Some charitable sponsors manage other types of funds as well.
 This report is limited to assets in donor-advised funds.